 \section{Introduction}

-A simple yet robust human-robot communication framework \cite{dudek2007visual, xu2008natural, chiarella2015gesture} is desired in many tasks which would require the use of autonomous underwater vehicles (AUVs).
-Particularly, the ability to recognize direct human guidance and instructions during task execution (see Fig.~\ref{tag_programming}) is of vital importance, as truly autonomous underwater navigation is still an open problem, with the underwater domain posing unique challenges to robotic sensing, perception, construction, and manipulation.
-Additionally, such semi-autonomous behavior of a mobile robot with human-in-the-loop guidance reduces operational overhead by eliminating the necessity of tele-operation (and a tele-operator).
-However, simple and intuitive instruction sets and robust instruction-to-action mapping are essential for successful use of AUVs in a number of critical applications such as search-and-rescue, surveillance, underwater infrastructure inspection and marine ecosystem monitoring.
+Underwater robotics is an area of significantly increasing importance and applications, and is experiencing a rapid rise in research endeavors.
+Truly autonomous underwater navigation is still an open problem, with the underwater domain posing unique challenges to robotic sensing, perception, navigation, and manipulation.
+However, a simple yet robust human-robot communication framework \cite{dudek2007visual, xu2008natural, chiarella2015gesture} is desired in many tasks which requires the use of autonomous underwater vehicles (AUVs).
+Particularly, the ability to accept direct human guidance and instructions during task execution (see Fig.~\ref{tag_programming}) is of vital importance.
+Additionally, such semi-autonomous behavior of a mobile robot with human-in-the-loop guidance reduces operational overhead by eliminating the necessity of teleoperation (and one or more teleoperators).
+However, simple and intuitive instruction sets and robust instruction-to-action mapping are essential for successful use of AUVs in a number of critical applications such as search-and-rescue, surveillance, underwater infrastructure inspection, and marine ecosystem monitoring.

-The ability to alter parts of instructions, \emph{i.e.}, modifying subtasks in a larger instruction set, and reconfiguring program parameters are often important for underwater exploration and data collection processes.
+The ability to alter parts of instructions (\emph{i.e.}, modifying subtasks in a larger instruction set) and reconfigure program parameters is often important for underwater exploration and data collection processes.
 Because of the specific challenges in the underwater domain, what would otherwise be straightforward deployments in terrestrial settings often become extremely complex undertakings for underwater robots, which require close human supervision.
-Since WiFi or radio (\emph{i.e.}, electromagnetic) communication is not available or severely degraded underwater \cite{dudek2008sensor}, such methods cannot be used to instruct an AUV to dynamically reconfigure command parameters.
-The current task thus needs to be interrupted, and the robot needs to be brought to the surface, in order to reconfigure its parameters.
+Since Wi-Fi or radio (\emph{i.e.}, electromagnetic) communication is not available or severely degraded underwater \cite{dudek2008sensor}, such methods cannot be used to instruct an AUV to dynamically reconfigure command parameters.
+The current task thus needs to be interrupted, and the robot needs to be brought to the surface in order to reconfigure its parameters.
 This is inconvenient and often expensive in terms of time and physical resources.
-Therefore, triggering parameter changes based on human input while the robot is underwater, and without requiring a trip to the surface, is a simpler and more efficient alternative approach.
+Therefore, triggering parameter changes based on human input while the robot is underwater, without requiring a trip to the surface, is a simpler and more efficient alternative approach.